Calculate your Home Loan EMI & Total Interest Due

 Step 6: Now, make sure that all the figures you’ve entered are correct and then click “Calculate”.

 You should get your results in a few seconds.
 This will show you how much you’re expected to repay every month.
 In addition to this, the results will also show you how much interest you will pay over the period of your loan.
-You will also get a loan amortisation table clearly indicating how much interest and principal you will pay back each month.
+You will also get a loan repayment table clearly indicating how much interest and principal you will pay back each month.

 This table is designed to show you every detail of your loan repayment schedule.
 It shows you the following components: